shinjayne/custom-react-boilerplate/README.md

 - 2018-03-14 : `redux` /`react-redux`  and `immutable`
 - 2018-03-14 : use `prop-types` for type checking
 - 2018-03-14 : use `react-loadable` for simple code-splitting
+- 2018-03-15 : use `reselect` for constructing structured selector

 #### on plan ...
 - 2018-xx-xx :  `redux-saga` (redux middleware who manage side-effects)
-- 2018-xx-xx : code splitting
-- 2018-xx-xx : with `redux-saga` (redux middleware who manage side-effects)

 ### 2018-02-28 : first start of this project with `start-react-app` package